 Amgen (AMGN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the world's largest biotech drugmaker had lost 0.4% in the past month.
-In that same time, the Medical sector lost 5.07%, while the S&P 500 lost 2.74%.
+Heading into today, shares of the world's largest biotech drugmaker had gained 4.54% over the past month, outpacing the Medical sector's loss of 3.21% and the S&P 500's loss of 1.22% in that time.

-Wall Street will be looking for positivity from AMGN as it approaches its next earnings report date.
-This is expected to be October 29, 2019.
+AMGN will be looking to display strength as it nears its next earnings release, which is expected to be October 29, 2019.
 On that day, AMGN is projected to report earnings of $3.47 per share, which would represent a year-over-year decline of 5.96%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.63 billion, down 4.63% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.64 billion, down 4.41% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $14.31 per share and revenue of $22.81 billion.
-These totals would mark changes of -0.63% and -3.93%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $14.31 per share and revenue of $22.81 billion, which would represent changes of -0.63% and -3.94%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for AMGN.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
-AMGN is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
+AMGN is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that AMGN has a Forward P/E ratio of 13.71 right now.
-For comparison, its industry has an average Forward P/E of 27.6, which means AMGN is trading at a discount to the group.
+In terms of valuation, AMGN is currently trading at a Forward P/E ratio of 14.18.
+For comparison, its industry has an average Forward P/E of 27.57, which means AMGN is trading at a discount to the group.

-We can also see that AMGN currently has a PEG ratio of 2.55.
+Also, we should mention that AMGN has a PEG ratio of 2.64.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.69 as of yesterday's close.
+The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.9 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.